Cognitive | Fluid Intelligence

 Fluid Intelligence (Gf)

-The ability to reason with novel problems, identify patterns, and draw inferences — independent of accumulated knowledge.
+The ability to reason with novel problems, identify patterns, and draw inferences - Independent of accumulated knowledge.
 Peaks in the mid-20s, then slowly declines with age.
 Raven's matrices are the defining Gf measure.
 Also tapped by our Mental Rotation Test.
+Individual differences here are unpacked in why some people learn patterns faster.

 Peak: mid-20s | Decline: gradual, accelerates after 60